point-4ward/ps-date-countdown/README.md

 ## Credits
 Thanks to [@myle](https://community.home-assistant.io/u/myle/summary) for the idea for the extra attributes and the lovelace presentation.

-Thanks to [AJax2012](https://github.com/AJax2012) for the PR that caters for future dates, and makes the apostrophes in the friendly names only append to borthday sensors.
+Thanks to [AJax2012](https://github.com/AJax2012) for the PR that caters for future dates, and makes the apostrophes in the friendly names only append to birthday sensors.